-ESCC and Riverside School of Health Careers have an articulation agreement that has students completing their general education prerequisite courses at the college before taking the Riverside School of Radiologic Technology program.
-Students will earn the Associate of Arts and Sciences degree in General Studies from ESCC on completion of the general education prerequisites and Riverside Radiologic Technology 18 month certificate program.
+ESCC and Riverside School of Health Careers have an articulation agreement that has students completing their general education prerequisite courses at the College before taking the Riverside School of Radiologic Technology/Surgical Technology program.
+Students will earn the Associate of Arts and Sciences degree in General Studies from ESCC on completion of the general education prerequisites and Riverside Radiologic Technology/Surgical Technology 18 month certificate program.
 Upon completing the curriculum, graduates will be eligible to apply to the American Registry of Radiologic Technologists which leads to certification as an R.T.(R), Registered Technologist (Radiography).
-Students wishing to enter the career field of Radiologic Technology must first complete the 36 credits of general education courses listed below prior to application to Riverside School of Health Careers' Radiologic Technology certificate program.
-Upon completion of these 36 credits and successful completion of their radiologic technology program at Riverside, ESCC will transfer the additional 26 credits required for the General Studies Associate of Arts and Sciences degree to ESCC for completion of the degree requirements.
+Students wishing to enter the career field of Radiologic Technology/Surgical Technology must first complete the thirty-six (36) credits of general education courses listed below prior to application to Riverside School of Health Careers' Radiologic Technology/Surgical Technology certificate program.
+Upon completion of these thirty-six (36) credits and successful completion of their Radiologic Technology/Surgical Technology program at Riverside, ESCC will transfer the additional twenty-six (26) credits required for the General Studies Associate of Arts and Sciences degree to ESCC for completion of the degree requirements.